Here’s an English test you’ll actually want to take.

 Here’s a list of some online English tests with answers that you can take to know how good your English is.
 Of course, there are many ways to test a student’s proficiency, and these tests all focus on different aspects of the language, including grammar, reading comprehension skills, etc.

 You can browse through this list and choose the ones that are relevant to your needs.
+Then, you’ll know if you should use resources that teach English for beginners, intermediate or advanced learners!

 This site contains a free and short test that focuses on your vocabulary and grammar.
 You’ll be asked only 15 questions that get harder or easier depending on your responses.
 Once you complete it, you’ll know your English level from A1 to C2.
 Based on that info, it tells you what your score would likely be on an official English exam like IELTS or TOEFL.